MilesFarber/Pokemon-Mystery-Dungeon-Transcript/TODO/RRT.md

 `Medicham Happy`
 `Medicham Name`: But I will give it to you.
 Here!
-Your reward for my rescue~🎵 `Hero Name`'s team received the promised Wish Stone.
+Your reward for my rescue~🎵

+`Hero Name`'s team received the promised Wish Stone.

 `Medicham Happy`
 `Medicham Name`: They say if you take that stone to the Wish Cave...
 To its very depths...

+`Medicham Special1`
-Medicham Special0: Wonder of wonders!
+`Medicham Name`: Wonder of wonders!
 A wish--it comes true!

 `Medicham Happy`
 `Medicham Name`: You see~🎵 A rich reward, won't you agree?